Polyhedral Horofunction Compactification as a Polyhedral Ball: The horofunction compactification

-From now on we assume all conditions of Lemma \ref{lem:condi} to be satisfied and indentify $X$ with $\psi(X)$.
-Then a sequence $(z_n)_n \subset X$ converges to a horofunction $\xi \in \del_{hor} (X)$ if the sequence of the associated maps converges uniformly over compact subsets: $\psi_{z_n} \lora \xi$.
-Rieffel \cite[Thm.
-4.5]{ri} showed that there are special sequences that always converge to a horofunction $\xi \in \del_{hor}X$, namely those along so-called almost-geodesics.
+From now on we assume all conditions to be satisfied such that $\psi$ is an embedding with relatively compact image.
+Identify $X$ with $\psi(X)$.
+We say that a sequence $(z_n)_{n \in \NN} \subset X$ converges to a horofunction $\xi \in \delhor X$ if the sequence of associated functions compactly converges, that is, it converges uniformly on compact subsets: $\psi_{z_n} \lora \xi$.
+Rieffel \cite[Lemma 4.5]{ri} showed that there are special sequences that always converge to a horofunction $\xi \in \delhor X$, namely those along so-called almost-geodesics: